corda/corda-docs/content/en/docs/cenm/1.3/enm-with-ssl.md

 For some services, such as the Network Map, it is possible multiple SSL configuration blocks within the configuration file.
 It is considered to be most secure if each of these connections use a unique set of SSL keys, however in some situations it may be desirable to use the same SSL keys and certificates across multiple connections.
-To avoid repetition within the config files and improve readability the SSL configuration block can be extracted out to a separate file and then dynamically included within the config file.
+To avoid repetition within the configuration files and improve readability the SSL configuration block can be extracted out to a separate file and then dynamically included within the configuration file.
 For example, the SSL settings below can be extracted to the file `ssl-settings.conf`:

 ```docker